-- 2.1 This policy applies to the whole School including the Early Years Foundation Stage (EYFS). - 2.2 This policy applies at all times including where pupils/students or staff are away from the School, whether they are on school- arranged activities or otherwise, and whether or not the School is open.
-It will therefore apply out of School hours and in the holidays. - 2.3 This policy applies to core School activities and to out of hours and commercial activities. - 2.4 This policy is designed to address: - 2.4.1 the specific statutory obligations on the School to safeguard and promote the welfare of children; and - 2.4.2 the School's charity law safeguarding duty to: - (a) provide a safe and trusted environment which safeguards anyone who comes into contact with it, including beneficiaries, staff and volunteers; - (b) set an organisational culture that prioritises safeguarding, so that it is safe for those affected to report incidents and concerns with the assurance they will be handled sensitively and properly; - (c) have adequate safeguarding policies, procedures and measures to protect people; and - (d) provide clarity as to how incidents and allegations will be handled should they arise, including reporting to the relevant authorities, such as the police, local authority and Charity Commission
+- 2.1 This policy applies at all times including where pupils/students or staff are away from the School, whether they are on school- arranged activities or otherwise, and whether or not the School is open.
+It will therefore apply out of School hours and in the holidays. - 2.2 This policy applies to core School activities and to out of hours and commercial activities. - 2.3 This policy is designed to address: - 2.3.1 the specific statutory obligations on the School to safeguard and promote the welfare of children: and - 2.3.2 the School's charity law safeguarding duty to: - (a) provide a safe and trusted environment which safeguards anyone who comes into contact with it, including beneficiaries, staff and volunteers; - (b) set an organisational culture that prioritises safeguarding, so that it is safe for those affected to report incidents and concerns with the assurance they will be handled sensitively and properly; - (c) have adequate safeguarding policies, procedures and measures to protect people; and - (d) provide clarity as to how incidents and allegations will be handled should they arise, including reporting to the relevant authorities, such as the police, local authority and Charity Commission